dolphindb/Tutorials_EN/cluster_scaleout.md

 172.18.0.14:8804:datanode4
 ```

-### 3.1 Configure the New Agent
+### 2.1 Configure the New Agent

-Agent node is deployed in the /home/<DolphinDBRoot> directory.
-Copy the files in the directory on any server to the /home/<DolphinDBRoot> directory of the new machine, and modify /home/<DolphinDBRoot>/config/agent.cfg as follows:
+Agent node is deployed in the directory `/home/<DolphinDBRoot>`.
+Copy the files in the directory on any server to the directory `/home/<DolphinDBRoot>` of the new machine, and modify /home/<DolphinDBRoot>/config/agent.cfg as follows:

 ```
 //specify the IP address and port number of the new agent node